v4l2 - Video For Linux Two interface

 v4l2 write devid bytearray

-Writes the bytes in bytearray to the device identified by devid which must be an open loopback video device.
+Writes the RGB or grey bytes in bytearray to the device identified by devid which must be an open loopback video device.
 The size of bytearray must match the video width/height of the loopback device.
 Data is converted to YUYV if this is detected for the output path of the loopback device.

 v4l2 writephoto devid photo

 Writes the content of the photo image photo to the device identified by devid which must be an open loopback video device.
-The format written is either RGB4 or YUYV with the photo's dimensions depending on which format is detected for the output path of the loopback device.
+The format written is either RGB4, YUYV, or GREY with the photo's dimensions depending on which format is detected for the output path of the loopback device.

 The v4l2 command tries to lazy load Tk, thus allowing to use it from a normal tclsh.
 Only when a photo image is required by a subcommand, Tk must be available and an attempt to load it is made.

 For the fourcc format codes in v4l2 loopback, consult the Linux header file /usr/include/linux/videodev2.h.
-The most useful formats are RGB4 (8 bits per color in a 32 bit value per pixel) and RGB3 (8 bits per color packed into 24 bits), and GREY (8 bits greyscale).
+The most useful formats are RGB4 (8 bits per color in a 32 bit value per pixel), RGB3 (8 bits per color packed into 24 bits), and GREY (8 bits greyscale).
 Limited support for YUYV and YVYU (YUV 4:2:2 interleaved) exists for the v4l2 writephoto subcommand, too.